-Before you can compare wooden pencils against mechanical first you need to know what each type of pencil is used for.
+Before you can compare wooden pencils against mechanical first, you need to know what each type of pencil is used.

 3.1.
 General Purpose

-A general-purpose mechanical pencil usually has 0.5mm or 0.7mm lead and they are mainly used for writing, sketching, and geometry.
-They can also be referred to as an automatic pencil, clicky pencil double knock pencil, or propelling pencil.
+A general-purpose mechanical pencil usually has 0.5mm or 0.7mm lead, and they are mainly used for writing, sketching, and geometry.
+It can also be called an automatic pencil, clicky pencil, double knock pencil, or propelling pencil.

-Whereas the 0.7mm mechanical pencil is the most common lead size for mechanical pencils as the lines are comparable with a fine point pen.
-They are also ideal for drawing and sketching which is why there is the greatest choice of lead grades available.
+The 0.7mm mechanical pencil is the most common lead size for mechanical pencils as the lines are comparable with a fine point pen.
+They are also ideal for drawing and sketching, and why there is a broader choice of lead grades available.

 It is difficult to say which the best general-purpose mechanical pencil is as they can range in price from a few cents for Bic pencils up to hundreds of dollars from luxury brands such as Graf Von Faber Castell.

-But if you are looking for the most popular then you cannot go wrong with a Japanese made mechanical pencil.
-Pentel makes particularly good pencils and the Pentel Twist Erase is one of their most popular it has a wide barrel with a very comfortable latex-free grip and the jumbo eraser at the end that you twist out which it takes its name from.
+But if you are looking for the most popular, you cannot go wrong with a Japanese-made mechanical pencil.
+Pentel makes excellent pencils, and the Pentel Twist Erase is one of their most popular it has a wide barrel with a very comfortable latex-free grip, and the jumbo eraser at the end that you twist out takes its name from.

 3.2.
 Drafting Pencil

-Drafting pencils are professional quality mechanical pencils primarily designed for technical drawing although they can be used for writing, drawing, and sketching, etc. They are usually available in 0.3mm, 0.5mm, 0.7mm, and 0.9mm lead diameters.
+Drafting pencils are professional quality mechanical pencils primarily designed for technical drawing, although they can be used for writing, drawing, sketching, etc. They are usually available in 0.3mm, 0.5mm, 0.7mm, and 0.9mm lead diameters.
 They can also be referred to as technical pencils.